Kappenn/devops-course/contributions/tutorial/bratfors-kasperli/README.md

 ## Repeat:

+We have removed the tutorial from Medium and now it exist only on github.

 We have expanded the background to explain about how CI and automated build tools are connected to Devops and why TeamCity is a good option.

 We have added instructions to install Java 8 and Gradle, either from the respective website or through a package manager.